Areas in which we can help your Commercial Litigation and Debt Recovery Problems

 Once the world gets to know of the issue of such a proceeding then it will result in the company’s bank account being frozen, leaving the company unable to trade or even pay its salary bill.

 A creditor cannot solely accept any payment from the company as any liquidator appointed could ask for the money back.

 By the time the hearing date comes round it may well be too late.

 The use of Winding-Up Petitions by legitimate creditors is a common way of forcing the payment of outstanding debts.

 We have significant experience of presenting and pursuing winding up petitions on behalf of legitimate undisputed creditors to secure swift payment of debts.
 The process can be used to enforce outstanding judgements.
 We can advise on the ramifications and costs of pursuing these actions.

 We are perfectly placed to assist companies who are subject to a Winding-Up Petition.
 If there is a dispute over the debt claimed we can seek injunctions to prevent issue or advertisement of the Petition as well as defending the Petition itself, if our attempts to negotiate a solution are unsuccessful.

 We can help with obtaining validation orders to validate urgent payments from the bank.
 If necessary we can advise and refer the company one of our trusted Insolvency Practitioners who work with us to find the appropriate solution for companies in financial difficulties.

-Some recent examples of work in this sector include: (Are these case studies.
-Can we have some detail on the successful outcome?)
+Some recent examples of work in this sector include:

 - Seeking urgent injunctive relief to prevent the advertisement of a Winding-Up Petition on a contested debt.